faloodadev/Incaptcha/packages/incaptch/README.md

 # InCaptcha - Checkbox Verification Library

 The official JavaScript/TypeScript library for InCaptcha checkbox verification.
+Works with any framework or vanilla JavaScript!

 ## Installation